 the department- what are the interests of your lecturers?
 (You may want to undertake your dissertation with a member of staff with close interest to you in your final year).

 the degree format- if you're on a traditional three-year Bachelor’s degree, how easy it is to change onto a four-year degree with a year abroad or a year in industry, or to an undergraduate Master’s degree if your university offers these?
 If there are students currently on a year abroad or in industry, what are they currently doing?
 (This may give you an indicator of the kind of experiences you'll have during your year abroad or in the industry).

 cost- if your course has costs attached to it, for example for Geography field trips or materials for courses such as Fashion Design/Architecture/Product Design you might want to know how much your yearly spend might be

 Questions you might want to ask current students might include:

 university feel- overall, do students like their degrees, the university, the campus?
 What do they like about it and what would they change if they had the chance?

 sports- what sports facilities does the university have, what clubs can you join, be they for fun or competition, and how much do the facilities cost?

-pastoral care- do lots of students get homesick or depressed and are there safety nets in place to help you cope?
-If you've a disability, such as a learning disorder, or difficulty with mobility, you might ask whether and what provisions are in place for this as well.
-How does the tutee system work and how to tutors help you develop through your university career.
+pastoral care- do lots of students get homesick or depressed and are there safety nets in place to help them cope?
+If you've got a disability, such as a learning disorder, or difficulty with mobility, you might ask whether and what provisions are in place for this as well.
+How does the tutee system work and how do tutors help you develop through your university career.

 careers service- what does the careers service offer?